-Development Strategy for housing in the Plan Area8
+Development Strategy for housing in the Neighbourhood Area4

-3.44 The overarching strategy for Wooler is to promote housing on sites allocated in the Plan; on other sites that come forward within the built up area of Wooler; on sites on the edge of the settlement that meet criteria in other policies in the Plan; and in the outlying settlements; and through conversion and sub-division; subject to criteria set out in the policies in the Plan.

-3.45 Most housing in Wooler is clustered in and around the main settlement, which extends out eastwards towards Tile Sheds and southwards along the A697, with outlying farmsteads and settlements at Turvelaws, Way to Wooler, Coldmartin, Towermartin, Westmartin and Gallowlaw.

-3.46 The 2011 census recorded 1095 dwelling units in Wooler Parish, and Northumberland County Council rates data for 2015 recorded 1123 residential properties.
-Nearly 90% of the units recorded in the census were occupied as permanent dwellings9.
+- 3.44 The overarching strategy for Wooler is to promote housing on sites allocated in the Plan; on other sites that come forward within the built up area of Wooler; on sites on the edge of the settlement that meet criteria in other policies in the Plan; and in the outlying settlements; and through conversion and sub-division.
+Proposals for housing in these locations will be subject to criteria set out in the policies in the Plan. - 3.45 Most housing in Wooler is clustered in and around the main settlement, which extends out eastwards towards Tile Sheds and southwards along the A697, with outlying farmsteads and settlements at Turvelaws, Way to Wooler, Coldmartin, Towermartin, Westmartin and Gallowlaw. - 3.46 The 2011 census recorded 1095 dwelling units in Wooler Parish, and Northumberland County Council rates data for 2015 recorded 1123 residential properties.
+Nearly 90% of the units recorded in the census were occupied as permanent dwellings.
 Most units were detached, semi-detached or terraced houses or bungalows, with 128 maisonettes or flats.
-There are also 67 permanently occupied caravans or other temporary structures.

-3.47 After the Second World War, there was a big increase in new housing, while over the years many small older cottages have been combined into larger units.
+There are also 67 permanently occupied caravans or other temporary structures. - 3.47 After the Second World War, there was a big increase in new housing, while over the years many small older cottages have been combined into larger units.
 In recent years, there has been an increase in the number of housing units, some created from former shops and other non-residential buildings, some built on small sites within Wooler itself, and some developed on the margins of the Parish, notably the Bridgend Residential Park and the Fenton Grange development.
-Northumberland County Council estimated that, in the decade up to 2015, an average of 14 units per annum had been added to the housing stock10.
+Northumberland County Council estimated that, in the decade up to 2015, an average of 14 units per annum had been added to the housing stock. - 3.48 Of the 974 households recorded in the census, 59% owned their home, 24% lived in

-8 For more detail, see WNP Housing Background Report 2018 and the Site Selection Approach Report 2019.
-9 121 or 11.1% were unoccupied.
+&lt;sup>4 For more detail, see WNP Housing Background Report 2018 and the Site Selection Approach Report 2019.

+&lt;sup>5 121 or 11.1% were unoccupied.
 The 2015 rates data recorded 5% of properties in the wider Wooler Ward as vacant.

-10 See WNP Housing Background Report
+&lt;sup>6 See WNP Housing Background Report 2018

-Of the 974 households recorded in the census, 59% owned their home, 24% lived 3.48 in socially rented homes and nearly 17% rented privately.
+socially rented homes and nearly 17% rented privately.
 37% of households were single persons, many of whom were over 65.